CMC Markets Spectre now available for Retail and Professional Clients

-CMC Markets, the FTSE 250 online trading platform, has unveiled Spectre, a new type of trading account designed exclusively for professional clients seeking a tax-efficient, unleveraged alternative to traditional leveraged products such as CFDs and spread bets.
+CMC Markets, the FTSE 250 online trading platform, has enabled retail traders to access it’s Spectre account, designed for traders seeking a tax-efficient, unleveraged alternative to traditional leveraged products such as CFDs and spread bets.

 No Tax

-Under UK tax law, financial spread betting is exempt from capital gains tax and stamp duty, and Spectre extends this benefit to professionals who want to trade using their own capital rather than borrowed margin.
-The account supports trading across shares, cryptocurrencies, commodities, bonds, ETFs, funds, and FX, all within one platform.
+Under UK tax law, financial spread betting is exempt from capital gains tax and stamp duty, and Spectre extends this benefit to retail clients professionals who want to trade using their own capital rather than borrowed margin.
+Spectre supports trading across shares, cryptocurrencies, commodities, bonds, ETFs, funds, and FX, all within one platform.

 Plus, by trading shares as a financial spread bet, you don’t actually own the underlying company, so there is no stamp duty to pay, which is currently 0.5%.